Music & Drama

 By the end of third grade, students will begin to experience/recognize more sophisticated examples of rhythm and meter that extend beyond simple/duple time signatures.
 Typically, third grade is when they begin playing recorders in class and reading absolute pitch from the treble clef.
 It is also when students have had the opportunity to study more in-depth classical musical examples that culminate in a visit to the Tobin Center at the end of the year.
 This program developed by Carnegie Hall’s Weil Music Institute is a wonderful addition to San Antonio’s symphony educational program.
 Following this program over the past several years has given both our third and fourth grade students the motivation to individually improve upon their performance and musical understanding according to their own level of skill and interest.

-Our elementary-age music program concludes with fourth grade.
-Students spend much of their fourth grade year using what they know about the structure of music to create.
+Students spend much of their fourth and 5th grade years using what they know about the structure of music to create.
 They continue to build on their experiences of melody, rhythm, meter and form with more emphasis put on how these elements are combined.
 Students are given more flexibility in choosing composition/performance activities according to their interests and skill level.
-By the end of the year, fourth graders have a solid foundation in music composition, music history and performance practice should they choose to continue their study into middle school.
+By the end of the year, fifth graders have a solid foundation in music composition, music history and performance practice.